Schengen: Europe's open borders in question

 That creates a longer-term difficulty for the asylum system as refugees are tempted to move for work or to join family.
 Police are supposed to send them back to the EU state where they have residence rights but the system is only patchily applied.

-Businesses, particularly in road transport, have raised an alarm about a reimposition of passport checks on truck drivers and others engaged in cross-border activity.
+Businesses, particularly in road transport, have raised an alarm about a reimposition of passport checks on lorry drivers and others engaged in cross-border activity.

 For many political leaders, however, the fate of Schengen is so bound up with the European Union's essential sense of self, as the response to centuries of war between nations, that calls for major change will meet heavy resistance.